 What steps do you recommend to promote gender diversity in the STEM fields?

 Initiatives are needed at all levels, starting even before girls reach school age, to ensure they feel just as supported and capable of excelling in math and science as boys.
-Research shows that women often become engaged and persist in technical fields when they see potential for social impact.
+Research shows that women often become engaged and persist in technical fields when they see the potential for social impact.
 This is where CITRIS can make a contribution, by showing young women how advances in engineering, information technology, and computer science can be applied to fields like environmental sustainability, healthcare, robotics, and civic engagement.
-Over the next few months we will be considering how best to build on the momentum of the fall conference and seek to create a more permanent mechanism for supporting late-stage graduate students, postdocs, and alumnae going into academia, industry, startups and the public sector.
+Over the next few months, we will be considering how best to build on the momentum of the fall conference and seek to create a more permanent mechanism for supporting late-stage graduate students, postdocs, and alumnae going into academia, industry, startups, and the public sector.
 We welcome the collaboration of Inria and other partners!

 Interview by Valérie Issarny

 More information about CITRIS and the Banatao Institute: https://citris-uc.org/